-Child nutrition program staff that complete an approved training and are able to score a passing grade on the required assessment will receive a certificate that is valid for 3 years.
-The ISBE Nutrition and Wellness Programs Division will be providing training opportunities throughout the 2015-16 school year.
+Child nutrition program staff that complete an approved training ISBE Food Handler Training and are able to score a passing grade on the required assessment will receive a certificate that is valid for 3 years.
 The ISBE trainings are offered free of charge to all child nutrition program staff.

 PLEASE NOTE: The Food Handler Training is different from the Food Service Sanitation Manager Certification (FSSMC).
 Any food service staff person that has a current FSSMC certificate does not need to complete a Food Handler Training.

 Food service staff that have completed an Illinois approved FSSMC training would have had to pay a $35 fee to IDPH for the Illinois issued certificate.
 An FSSMC certificate is valid for 5 years from the date of the exam.
 ISBE is not offering FSSMC classes.

 Please contact a local IDPH office for questions regarding the FSSMC requirements and classes, and for specific questions related to the Food Handling Regulation Enforcement Act.

 - ANSI Accredited Online Food Handler Training Programs

 - Frequently Asked Questions

 Additional dates and locations will be added as they are confirmed.

 Each site participating in the National School Lunch or School Breakfast Program must obtain two food safety inspections annually for each site where food is prepared or served.

 SFAs that have not received a food sanitation inspection several months into the school year (i.e., December 31), must contact the local health department to request the two required inspections for each site where food is prepared or served (sample below).
 A copy of this letter must be maintained by the SFA as documentation of attempting to comply with the two food inspections as required by USDA regulations.